ttbrunner/alphasheep/doc/observations.md

 - Verify our assumption with a StaticPolicyAgent
 - Change evaluation to also evaluate against RuleBasedAgent (this will yield new numbers)
 - Introduce infinite negative reward for invalid actions (or a feedback loop of -1): this should force the agent away from static policies.

+---
+Commit #e3f007ee5e4c8c611b87926d7450a04a9fee1d39

+Created StaticPolicyAgent with a fixed Q-vector extracted from the previous DQNAgent checkpoint.

+Observation:
+- It performs just as well as the previous DQNAgent (1.20)!!!
+- This confirms our earlier assumption.
+- Static policies seem to act like a local minimum, and training gets stuck.

+Discussion:
+- Playing against stronger enemies causes the agent to prefer this kind of local minimum.
+- Presumably, the task is *too hard* for the agent to learn.
+- **Idea**: Is this a problem of exploration?
+Against the RandomPolicyAgent, it was often possible to win the game with sub-optimal choices and then evolve from there.
+Against the RuleBasedAgent, we need to play really well in order to win.
+This means that often there exists only a single sequence of actions that results in a positive reward signal.
+- In our current setup (eps-greedy), the possibility of exploring exactly that sequence is very low.
+- Note: The term "optimal" is used loosely here; in fact we cannot determine truly optimal actions because of partial observability.
+- **Idea**: Weighted replay buffer?
+Assign more importance to some experiences?
+- **Idea**: Reward shaping?
+Give rewards per trick, based on points scored?
+Don't want to do this right now, seems like opening a whole can of worms.
+- **Idea**: Curriculum learning?
+Start against RandomCard, then switch to RuleBased enemies?
+Perhaps even self-play later?

+Next steps:
+- Change evaluation to also evaluate against RuleBasedAgent (this will yield new numbers, and select different "best-performing" checkpoints)
+- Try infinite negative reward for invalid actions (or a feedback loop of -1): this should force the agent away from static policies.
+Does this kick-start learning, or will it just give us a different form of bad performance?
+- Try reward shaping.
+- Try curriculum learning.
+- Try some modifications to the replay buffer.